gmelchett/sensorix/README.md

 ### Systemd

-Edit the include `sensorix.conf` and put it in `/etc/systemd/system/`.
-Then run `sudo systemd enable sensorix && sudo systemctl start senorix`
+Edit the include `sensorix.service` and put it in `/etc/systemd/system/`.
+Then run `sudo systemctl enable sensorix && sudo systemctl start senorix`

 # License
 MIT